Simply Connected Topology in Perturbed Vortices and Field-Reversed Configurations: Particle Motion

-\textbf{Particle Motion } In a fluid vortex, the particle/fluid motion is the same as the field lines and is guaranteed to stick to the flux surfaces discussed.
+In a fluid vortex, the particle/fluid motion is the same as the field lines and is guaranteed to stick to the flux-surfaces discussed.
 Thus, particle motion has already been addressed in the previous section in the context of fluids.
 In the context of the $\textbf{B}$ representing FRC magnetic fields, particle motion deviates strongly from the field lines.
-The wide variety of motions can be attributed to nonlinearity such as $\mu$ non-conservation \cite{Glasser_2002}.
+The wide variety of motions can be attributed to nonlinearity, such as $\mu$ non-conservation \cite{GlasseR_2002}.
 As representative cases, we examined, \textit{via} numerical simulation, whether electron motion exhibited simply connected patterns -- closed crescent-shaped surfaces -- in an FRC perturbed by static odd-parity RMF.

-A parameter commonly used to demarcate between fluid-like and kinetic FRC plasmas is \textit {s} $\equiv0.3r_s/\rho$, where $\rho$ is the particle gyro-radius at $r = r_s$ and $z = 0$.
+A parameter commonly used to demarcate between fluid-like and kinetic FRC plasmas is \textit {s} $\equiv0.3r_s/r_g$, where $r_g$ is the particle gyro-radius at $r = r_s$ and $z = 0$.
 (For $s > 10$ the FRC is generally considered fluid; for $s< 10$ it is generally considered kinetic.)
-This criterion is misleading because particles near the O-point null line or the X-point nulls experience a lower magnetic field, have larger $\rho$, and are in a region of greater field curvature, hence have a far lower local value \textit{s}.
-In the simulations described below, \textit{s} $\sim 800$ but the local value of \textit{s}, \textit{$s_l$}, may be less than 1 in places along a particle's trajectory.
+This criterion is misleading because particles near the `O'-point null line or the `X'-point nulls experience a lower magnetic field, have larger $r_g$, and are in a region of greater field curvature, hence have a far lower local value \textit{s}.
+In the simulations described below, \textit{s} $\sim 800$, but the local value of \textit{s}, \textit{$s_l$}, may be less than 1 in places along a particle's trajectory.